BranPap/disjunctive-or/README.md

 This project collects large-scale data from English-speaking participants in order to elucidate the distribution of possible grammars, employing an Optimality Theory based approach to derive the observed variation between grammars.

-This repo and file were last updated on May 16th, 2024.
+This repo and file were last updated on February 4th 2025.

 ## Navigating the Repository